 This medication is used to treat alcohol abuse.
 It is used only in people who have been able to stop drinking for some time before starting treatment with naltrexone.
 You should not be drinking when you start naltrexone.
 It can help people drink less alcohol or stop drinking altogether.
 Naltrexone works in the brain to decrease the desire to drink.
-It does not work like some other treatments for alcohol abuse (e.g., disulfiram).
+It does not work like some other treatments for alcohol abuse (such as disulfiram).
 It will not make you sick when taken with alcohol.This medication is also used to prevent relapse to opioid abuse, after opioid detoxification.
 It works by blocking the action of opioids.
 This medication must not be used in people currently taking opiates, including methadone.
 Doing so can cause sudden withdrawal symptoms.Naltrexone belongs to a class of drugs known as opiate antagonists.
 It is used as part of a complete treatment program for alcohol or opioid abuse (such as counseling, 12-step program, lifestyle changes).

 How to use

 Before you receive this medication, you should have a urine test to check for recent opiate drug use.
 Your doctor may give you another medication (naloxone challenge test) to check for opiate use.
 Do not use alcohol/any opiates for at least 7 days before starting naltrexone.
 You may need to stop certain opiate drugs (such as methadone) 10 to 14 days before starting naltrexone.